Mycology Research » Mushroom Strains » PSILOCYBE CUBENSIS ANALYSIS

 WORKED ISOLATIONS:

-When an appealing cubensis mushroom is found in the wild, you can take this into the lab environment and “domesticate” (5) the species.
+When you discover appealing cubensis wild mushrooms, you can take this into the lab environment and “domesticate” (5) the species.
 Through rigorous selective isolations, a stable sample can be obtained.
 If unique enough, many folk will name the variety, allowing for its distinction against its cubensis counterparts.
 Spores are the ultimate test for an isolations stability.
-Once the spores collected off an isolated fruit produce growth in congruence to its mother isolation, it can then be considered a “stable isolation”.
+Once the psilocybin spores collected off an isolated fruit produce growth in congruence to its mother isolation, it can then be considered a “stable isolation”.
 There is still little understood about the genetic changes that occur in “isolated cubensis varieties”.
 With Minion sequencers, and other state of the art tools available to the home mycologist, we will continue to work to understand this genetic transition, with hopes of having unsolved mysteries answered soon.

 The psychotropic effects are given by the most important active principles, psilocybin (O-phosphoryl-4-hydroxy-N,N-dimethyltryptamine) and psilocin (4-hydroxy-N,N-dimethyltryptamine).
 They are indole alkaloids derived from tryptamine with potent agonist activity at 5-HT receptors and were identified in 1958 by the chemist Albert Hofmann (Kirsten & Bernardi, 2010).
 (4).